luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero/index.md

 We'll keep things simple and use storage account access keys for authorization, but you can (and should!) setup an Entra ID service principal to have a more fine grained control over the access Velero has to your storage account.

 Here's the bicep template that I used to provision all required resources for this migration.
 We'll create a storage account and a container (aka: bucket) that will store the backup data.
+Since Azure storage account names must be globally unique, we're using the `uniqueString` function to generate a unique and consistent string for it.

 ```bicep {filename=main.bicep}
 @description('The location in which to deploy the resources.')